ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * **Dynamic Programming:**
+    1. _**Optimal substructure**_  — optimal solution can be constructed from optimal solutions of its subproblems.
+    2. _**Overlapping sub-problems**_  — problem can be broken down into subproblems which are reused several times or a recursive algorithm for the problem solves the same subproblem over and over rather than always generating new subproblems.
+    3. Once these two conditions are met we can say that this divide and conquer problem may be solved using dynamic programming approach.
+    3. Requires i. and ii. and could also have extra methodologies either _**Memoization**_(Top-Down) or _**Tabulation**_(Bottom-Up)
+    4. _**Memoization (uses top-down cache filling)**_  It starts with the highest-level subproblems (the ones closest to the original problem), and recursively calls the next subproblem, and the next.
+We save time when a subproblem A recurses into a subproblem B that has already been called.
+Since B and all subproblems below it are memoized, we can avoid repeating the entire recursion tree generated by B, saving a lot of computation.
+    5. _**Tabulation (uses bottom-up cache filling)**_ It starts by solving the lowest level subproblem.
+The solution then lets us solve the next subproblem, and so forth.
+We iteratively solve all subproblems in this way until we’ve solved all subproblems, thus finding the solution to the original problem.
+We save time when a subproblem needs the answer to a subproblem that has been called before, and thus has had its value tabulated.
+    6. The major differences between tabulation and memoization are:
+        1. Tabulation has to look through the entire search space; memoization does not.
+        2. Tabulation requires careful ordering of the subproblems is; memoization doesn’t care much about the order of recursive calls.
+        3. If the original problem requires all subproblems to be solved, tabulation usually outperformes memoization by a constant factor.
+This is because tabulation has no overhead for recursion.
+        4. If only some of the subproblems needs to be solved for the original problem to be solved, then memoization is preferrable since the subproblems are solved lazily, i.e. precisely the computations needed are carried out.
+    7. Could be taught as dynamic programming is an extension of divide and conquer paradigm.

 * Recursion time complexity: [Example Here.](https://www.youtube.com/watch?v=gCsfk2ei2R8)
     1. **Substitution Method:** We make a guess for the solution and then we use mathematical induction to prove the the guess is correct or incorrect.
 K here is the step number.
 It is not and random number.